Working safely in hot conditions

 Other preventative measures

-• adequate supervision of workers; and
+• adequate supervision of workers

 • first aid facilities, instruction and training and access to medical help.

-Employers should plan ahead and ensure all the necessary measures for preventing heat illness can be implemented when hot weather is predicted.
+Employers should plan ahead and ensure that all the necessary measures for preventing heat illness can be implemented when hot weather is predicted.

 How should heat illness be treated?